 To apply as a volunteer, please click here or for more information on the volunteer requirements contact us at 630-837-0301.

-The Welfare Services Department has volunteer opportunities available in our food pantry as well as administrative help, special projects and our holiday programs.
-Right now we have approximately 25 volunteers in the Welfare Services Department.
-In the food pantry our volunteers assist with helping the clients, stocking shelves, keeping bread stocked, checking dates on labels, organizing food on shelves, bagging of bread and sweets, assisting with Mobile Food Pantries and other miscellaneous duties.
+The Human Services Department has volunteer opportunities available in our food pantry as well as administrative help, special projects and our holiday programs.
+Right now we have approximately 25 volunteers in the Human Services Department.
+In the food pantry, our volunteers assist with helping the clients, stocking shelves, keeping bread stocked, checking dates on labels, organizing food on shelves, bagging of bread and sweets, assisting with mobile food pantries and other miscellaneous duties.

 Administrative duties include greeting the clients, having clients sign in and checking their food pantry card, making food pantry cards for new clients, having new clients fill out application, entering new clients onto spreadsheet, updating spreadsheet when clients use pantry, assist with mailings, making copies of forms and flyers.
 Some of our volunteers are trained for LIHEAP and assist clients with their applications.
 Our Volunteers assist with our Backpack Giveaway and our holiday programs.
 These events are our busiest time of the year.